-We offer the PhD in Business and Management in English, leading to the degree conferred by The University of Buckingham.
+We offer a PhD in Business and Management in English, leading to a degree conferred by The University of Buckingham.
 Companies and institutions need professionals with the skills to manage and market knowledge-intensive products, as well as professionals with a deep understanding of the scientific principles underlying products and processes.
 The PhD in Business and Management focuses on developing employable expertise through in-depth research.

 |Tuition fee per year||€ 6,200|

 |Admission criteria||First or second class, upper division degree|

 |Language of tuition||English|

 *Students have to consult with their supervisors on the campus 12 times per year.
 At the end of the programme, the viva voce examination is also held on the Budapest campus.